Australia stiffens Russia sanctions after Putin’s latest land grab

 “The areas of Ukraine currently occupied by Russian forces are the sovereign territory of Ukraine, no sham referendum will change this,” Foreign Minister Penny Wong said.

-The announcement of Russian rule over more than 15 per cent of Ukraine – the biggest annexation in Europe since World War II – has been roundly rejected as illegal, with the United States, Britain and Canada all already announcing new sanctions.
+The announcement of Russian rule over more than 15 per cent of Ukraine – the biggest annexation in Europe since World War II – has been roundly rejected as illegal, with the US, Britain and Canada all already announcing additional sanctions.

 Australia has also backed Ukraine’s claim Russia has violated the UN’s genocide convention, filing a supporting intervention in the International Court of Justice.